 - 1 c boiling water (I let it cool for about 2-3 minutes)

 JOYIN 28 Pack Assorted Valentines Day Stationery Kids Gift Set Valentine Classroom Exchange Party Favor Toy48PCS Kids Valentines Day Gift Mini Luminous Dinosaurs, Toddler Valentines Gifts, Classroom Exchange Party Favors Toys, Cute Bulk Goodie Fillers for School Class Preschool Activities Boys Girls Age 3+ Years Old

 Ready to see just how easy this DIY recipe is?
 It’s so much simpler than you think and the kids will love helping create this!
 It’s such a great educational activity for kids!

 In a large bowl add the salt, flour and Kool Aid packet.

-Pour in the oil.
+Pour in the water and oil.

 Stir until it is well combined.
 It will be sticky.